-Cristin Kearns Couzens is a Senior Consultant at the University of Colorado Center for Health Administration and an Acting Instructor at the University of Washington School of Dentistry.
+Cristin Kearns is a Postdoctoral Scholar at the University of California San Francisco with a joint appointment at the Philip R. Lee Institute for Health Policy Studies in the School of Medicine, and the Department of Oral and Craniofacial Sciences at the School of Dentistry.
+Additionally, she is an Acting Instructor at the University of Washington School of Dentistry.
 Her degrees include a B.A. in Neuroscience from Trinity College, a D.D.S. from The University of North Carolina School of Dentistry, and an M.B.A. in Health Administration from the University of Colorado, Denver.

 Dr. Kearns first became interested in sugar politics in her role as Operations Manager for the Kaiser Permanente Dental Care Program in 2007.
 While attending the annual Institute for Oral Health Conference focusing on periodontal (gum) disease and diabetes, she received instructions on what to discuss with patients with diabetes from the Program Director of the National Diabetes Education Program at the Centers for Disease Control.
 Under “healthy food choices” limitations were recommended for saturated fats and salts, but there was no mention of limitations of sugar intake.
 After challenging the second keynote speaker who promoted the same message, she was told “there is no evidence linking sugar to chronic disease.”